The Olive Tree Free Pentecostal Church Wembury Is Established on the Rock Christ Jesus

 Let me hide myself in Thee.

-• Christ is the Saviour of Sinners
+• Christ is the Savior of Sinners

-Christ is the Saviour of sinners
+Christ is the Savior of sinners

 written by Heyman Wreford

-1 Christ is the Saviour of sinners,
+1 Christ is the Savior of sinners,

-Christ is the Saviour for me;
+Christ is the Savior for me;

 Long I was chained in sin’s darkness,